Projects per year

 Research

-Functional responsibilities of cathepsin G (CatG) in immunity, including bivalent regulation of major histocompatibility complex class I (MHC) molecules, which underscore a novel role of CatG within the immune system.
+Functional responsibilities of cathepsin G (CatG) in immunity, including bivalent regulation of major histocompatibility complex class I (MHC) molecules, underscore a novel role of CatG within the immune system.
 Special Interests: Immune evasion of tumor cells and pathogens, modulating of the proteolytic activity of CatG, functional properties of CatG in T cells, immunosenescence.

 Our model of how exogenous CatG modulates cell surface expression of MHC I.